Sandeep finishes 23rd, Irfan and Rahul 47th and 51st in Olympic 20km race walk event | Sports-Games

 - Japan

-The 35-year-old Kumar crossed the finish line in 1 hour 25 minute and 7 seconds, well outside his national record time of 1:20:16 which he had clocked in February to qualify for the Olympics during the National Open Race Walk Championships in Ranchi.
-His two other compatriots, Rahul Rohilla (1:32:06) and K T Irfan (1:34:41) brought up the rear at 47th and 51st with disappointing performances under hot and humid conditions.
+The 35-year-old Kumar crossed the finish line in 1 hour 25 minutes and 7 seconds, well outside his national record time of 1:20:16 which he had clocked in February to qualify for the Olympics during the National Open Race Walk Championships in Ranchi.
+His two other compatriots, Rahul Rohilla (1:32:06) and KT Irfan (1:34:41) brought up the rear at 47th and 51st with disappointing performances under hot and humid conditions.

 Italian Massimo Stano won gold in 1:21:05, while the Japanese pair of Ikeda Koki (1:21:28) and Yamanishi Toshikazu (1:21:46) took the silver and bronze respectively.
-Kumar, who shifted from 50km race walk to 20km event as it is no longer an Olympic event, was hot on the heels of 2018 Asian Games gold medallist Kaihua Wang of China till the 8km mark as the duo took initial lead.
+Kumar, who shifted from a 50km race walk to a 20km event as it will no longer be an Olympic event from the next edition, was hot on the heels of 2018 Asian Games gold medallist Kaihua Wang of China till the 8km mark as the duo took the initial lead.

 For the 31-year-old Irfan, it has been a downward journey in the last few years.
 He also competed in the 2012 London Olympics where he finished a creditable 10th with a time of 1:20:21 (then national record).